 Points / PennDot Points System

 The Pennsylvania Department of Transportation (PennDOT) points system is used to monitor drivers and improve road safety.
 Most violations carry points (often varying, depending on the seriousness of the violation), and when points are deducted, you will have to deal with heavy penalties as well as the potential suspension of your license.
-If you don’t contest these charges, the court may deny you driving privileges.
+If you don’t contest these charges, a court in the Pittsburgh area may deny you driving privileges.
 Here is how the point system works:

 Underage drivers accumulating 6 points see their license suspended for 90 days (120 days in case of a repeat offense) and have to pass a written test to get their license reinstated.